benhoyt/cdnupload/README.rst

 Logging
 -------

 cdnupload functions use standard Python logging to log all operations.
-The name of the logger is ``cdnupload``, so you can control log output format and verbosity (log level) using the Python logging functions.
+The name of the logger is ``cdnupload``, and you can control log output format and verbosity (log level) using the Python logging functions.

 For example, to log all errors but turn debug-level logging on only for cdnupload logs, you could do this::